xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 1. add a polygon item as you normally do.
 #. make sure this polygon item is above of all and any mesh point items
    you already add.
 You do this by left mouse dragging the polygin item UP.
-#. check menu Navigator - Options - Use Item Labels in Filenames".
+#. *Navigator - Options - Use Item Labels in Filenames*.
 #.
-With polygon item highlighted, check "Acquire (A)" and "New file at
+With polygon item highlighted, check the boxes before "Acquire (A)" and "New file at
    item".
 #.
 In the pop-up "Property of File to Open" dialog window, select "Montaged
    Images".
-And check both check boxes "Fit montage to polygon" and "Skip montage setup dialog when fitting in future".
+And check both boxes before "Fit montage to polygon" and "Skip montage setup dialog when fitting in future".
 #.
 Input in the pop-up montage setup dialog window.
 #.
 Input your string, e.g. "Grid3-Mesh" in the filename dialog, click